-The enclosure of iPad (10th generation) is made of 100 percent recycled aluminum.
+We use 100 percent recycled aluminum in the enclosure of iPad (10th generation).

 Copper

 We're now using 100 percent recycled copper in the foil of the main logic board.
 This use of recycled copper foil is a first for Apple.